GENI-NSF/geni-tools/doc/omni-design-notes.md

-credential, and then load it for use in AM or CH calls. `_load_cred` handles reading JSON (APIv3) or XML (APIv2 or v1) credentials. `_get_slice_cred` tries to read any saved credential in the file specified by --slicecredfile, otherwise it asks the clearinghouse for the slice credential, wrapping or unwrapping the credential in JSON as needed. `_save_cred` writes the proper JSON or XML file.
+credential, and then load it for use in AM or CH calls. `_load_cred` handles reading JSON (APIv3) or XML (APIv2 or v1) credentials. `_get_slice_cred` tries to read any saved credential in the file specified by `--slicecredfile`, otherwise it asks the clearinghouse for the slice credential, wrapping or unwrapping the credential in JSON as needed. `_save_cred` writes the proper JSON or XML file.